fernandolucasaa/Dice-Identification/README.md

 With pip, install with the command: "pip install jupyterlab" Next, use the command "pip install notebook" to install the notebook

-3. Using the algorithms of this project:
+Finally to execute and use this project.
+Here are some guidelines to understand the project organization.

+3. Viewing and using the notebooks created in jupyter lab:

+	IMPORTANT: Before opening any jupyter notebook, you must execute the bash script "init.sh" to generate all datasets used in the classificators.

 	3.1.
-Lunch the jupyter notebook
+Lunch the jupyter notebook (in the command line type "jupyter notebook" in the project folder downloaded from Github)

 	3.2.
 The file "main.ipynb" analyse four classification methods: KNN, Decision Tree, Random Forest and SVM, all of them using the MNIST handwritten digits database (http://yann.lecun.com/exdb/mnist/) and also the photos taken from a pico camera.